 4. Mark Crossfield Talks About Weight and Ball Position

 The final windy day playing tip comes courtesy of a video with Ask Golf Guru Mark Crossfield.

-At address, Crossfield says he puts about 70 percent of his weight on his front foot, “and I’m going to try to keep it there as I swing and I’m also going to try to feel like I swing very slow in speed.
+At address, Crossfield says he puts about 70 percent of his weight on his front foot.
+“And I’m going to try to keep it there as I swing.
+I’m also going to try to feel like I swing very slow in speed.
 So, less loft and less clubhead speed…I’m trying to take spin off there.
 You want the ball going forward, not up.”

-If you care to explore, you’ll find other videos on playing in strong winds but the four reviewed today to cover the basics: take an extra club or two and swing it smoothly.
+If you care to explore, you’ll find other videos on playing golf in the wind.
+But the four reviewed today cover the basics: take an extra club or two and swing it smoothly.

 Go to the driving range on a windy day and practice these shots so you’ll be familiar and comfortable with them sometimes when the wind comes up with the match on the line late on the back nine.